HugoLB0/Ransom0/README.md

 ## Testing
-This Program have been tested on:
+This Program have been test on:

  - **Windows 10**
  - **Mac OS Catalina 10.15.6 (19G73)**

 ## DISCLAMER
-**THIS PROJECT IS FOR EDUCATIONAL PURPOSES ONLY, DO NOT RUN IT WITHOUT PERMISSION!**
+**THIS PROJECT IS FOR EDUCATION PURPOSE ONLY, DO NOT RUN IT WITHOUT PERMISSION!**
-**I AM NOT RESPONSIBLE FOR ANY DAMAGE CAUSED BY THE ILLEGAL USAGE OF THIS PROGRAM**
+**I AM NOT RESPONSIBLE FOR ANY DAMAGE CAUSE BY THE ILLEGAL USAGE OF THIS PROGRAM**